blobishly/chat-window/README.md

 # chat-window
-a widget class for a cool scrollable vhat display, and commuinication classes for a client and server
+a widget class for a simple scrollable chat display, and commuinication classes for a client and server